 The statement of activities shows the results of this year's operations for Elkton Pigeon Bay Port Laker Schools as a whole.
-Table A-4 shows the changes in net position of the District as of June 30, 2018 and 2017.
+Table A-4 shows the changes in net position for governmental activities of the District as of June 30, 2019 and 2018.